-David conducts workshops on developing research questions and field skills for the University of Stirling Institute for Advanced Studies, and the University of Edinburgh Institute for Academic Development.
-He also conducts advanced questioning and design thinking workshops for the Edinburgh University School of Social and Political Science.
+David conducts workshops on advanced questioning skills and research question design for the University of Edinburgh Institute for Academic Development (IAD).
+He also conducts workshops on advanced questioning, research question design, and design thinking for the Edinburgh University School of Social and Political Science (SSPS).

 David is the Associate Professor of Leadership, Strategy & Organisation at Heriot-Watt University.
 He is also Director of EBS Graduate Apprenticeship programmes.